 The bookstore, located across the hall from the library, has most of the supplies students need for academic classes, physical education classes, and eurythmy classes.
 The bookstore will obtain any textbook not available from a student's local school district.
 To purchase anything from the bookstore, students must have a valid bookstore account.
 Credit must be available to purchase necessary supplies.
-During the year expenditures usually range from \$100 to \$200.
+During the year expenditure usually ranges from \$100 to \$200.

 Textbooks must be returned to your school district's office of issuance in June.
 Residents of West Hempstead school district only - return texts to the Waldorf bookstore.
-Seniors must settle all bookstore, lunch card, and tuition accounts before graduation day in order for a student to receive a diploma and/or for transcripts to be released.
+Families of senior students must settle all bookstore, lunch card, and tuition accounts before graduation for a student to receive a diploma and/or for transcripts to be released.

-In instances where textbooks are not returned by the deadline, and three written notices via email and one phone call has been made, parents will be invoiced by the School for the cost of the textbook.
+In instances where textbooks are not returned by the deadline, and three written notices via email and one phone call have been made, families will be invoiced by the School for the cost of the textbook.